Updated April 14, 2026

 - Do not thin so heavily that sun suddenly hits bark and interior wood that had been shaded for years.

-- Do not prune storm-damaged plants with rough corrective cuts when cracks, tears, or split leaders are involved.
-Use a more specific reference like pruning weather-damaged trees and shrubs if structure has already been compromised.
+- Storm-damaged plants with cracks, tears, or split leaders need more specific pruning for weather-damaged trees and shrubs because the structure has already been compromised.

 Remove dead, damaged, rubbing, and clearly misplaced branches first.
 Thin next if the canopy is crowded.
 Head only the stems that still need shortening or redirection after the structure has been cleaned up.
 That order usually produces cleaner plants with fewer cuts.